crafkin/simple-tools-for-research/README.md

 - `split-pdf.lisp`: Emacs lisp implementation.
 Callable via `M-x-split-pdf`, if added to your emacs preferences.

 ## Iterating through graphics on Beamer
 Beamer is smart enough to handle for loops.
-This is useful when presenting any visualization that gradually appears.
+This is useful when presenting any graphic or figure that gradually appears.
 It's better to use for loops, rather than copy-paste and changing the suffix at the end of the pdf names, since doing that can introduce errors.
 - `iterate-visualization-example.tex`: Simple minimal working example.